LuaRook/GameComponents/README.md

 	write and was built around the idea that a test would initiate the code.
 You could actually
 - PluginFramework3
 	PluginFramework3 failed because it was ultimately not what I wanted.
-It contained a ton of the features you would see in CubeCat, but unlike CubeCat, PluginFramework3 lacked proper full interconnect functionality.
+It contained a ton of the features you would see in GameComponents, but unlike GameComponents, PluginFramework3 lacked proper full interconnect functionality.
 It also had UI built and completely designed upon a buggy, experimental library that didn't function well with the plugins I wrote.